Above: Club member and VIS Coach Bill Tait with his silver medal winning pair in London.

 SENIOR WOMEN’S COACH – BOTH OPEN AND LIGHTWEIGHT

 David brings to Mercantile tremendous understanding and experience from his time as an elite coxswain, having coxed the Australian Men’s VIII at the 1992 Olympics, as well as numerous World Championship-winning crews in all classes of boats.

 Over the last ten years, David has developed some of Australia’s best Under 23, lightweight and senior women rowers, including coaching the Victorian women’s VIII.
 As a result, David is one of the most highly regarded coaches in the country.
 His technical knowledge is second to none, and he is a constant sounding board for rowers and coaches alike.

-David is one of our most experienced coaches at an underage level.
+David is one of our most experienced coaches.
 He has previously enjoyed great success at Mercantile with many State, and National Championship wins.
 At this time he also coached the Interstate Youth 8 on 5 occasions before moving to school coaching in 1992.
-We are delighted that he has returned to coaching at Mercantile with our Under 23 men’s squads with great success, taking our rowers into National and State teams.
+In recent years David has been coaching our Under 23 men’s squads with great success, taking our rowers into National and State teams.
 He has also led the Club’s participation at Henley Royal Regatta.
 David’s record of coaching success is remarkable.